awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

 1. [Write\-ECSAccountSetting](https://docs.aws.amazon.com/powershell/latest/reference/items/Write-ECSAccountSetting.html) \(AWS Tools for Windows PowerShell\)

-   The following example is for modifying the account setting of a specific IAM user:
+   The following example is for modifying the account setting of a specific :

    ```
    Write-ECSAccountSetting -Name containerInsights -Value enabled -PrincipalArn arn:aws:iam::aws_account_id:user/userName -Region us-east-1 -Force
    ```

-## To turn on Container Insights for a specific cluster using the command line<a name="w202aac31c29c21"></a>
+## To turn on Container Insights for a specific cluster using the command line<a name="w203aac34c29c21"></a>

 Use one of the following commands to turn on Container Insights for a cluster\.
 + [update\-cluster\-settings](https://docs.aws.amazon.com/cli/latest/reference/ecs/update-cluster-settings.html) \(AWS CLI\)